hibiii/ForceDisableEasterEggs/README.md

 - "Minceraft" logo on title screen
 - Animated rainbow color for sheep wool
 - `missingno` as an error message in item tooltips

-### Easter Eggs yet to be removed

-The following easter eggs are considered for removal:
+- Disqualification of `This message will never appear on the splash screen, isn't that weird?` splash text
+- Unobtainable, Halloween-only pumpkins and jack-o-lanterns on the heads of zombies
 - Splash texts in crash logs ("witty comments")
 - Splash texts in profile results
-- Disqualification of `This message will never appear on the splash screen, isn't that weird?` splash text
-- Halloween-only timed drops from mobs

 ### Easter Eggs to be kept